abego/yaml-sourcemap/README.md

 ![Fragment Kinds and how they relate to YAML text ](abego-yaml-sourcemap-core/src/main/javadoc/org/abego/yaml/sourcemap/doc-files/fragment-kind-and-legend.png)

-Typically a given JSON pointer relates to multiple fragments, of different kinds.
+Typically, a given JSON pointer relates to multiple fragments, of different kinds.
 E.g. in the picture above the first three green fragments all map to JSON pointer `/invoice`.